CybercentreCanada/assemblyline-service-cuckoo/README.md

 1. **community_updates** - This may be 0 to many [cuckoo community](https://github.com/cuckoosandbox/community)
 repositories.
 These can include any cuckoo customizations.
 These repositories are checked every hour for updates.
-2. **result_parsers** - This may be 0 or more paths to custom result parsers that can read Cuckoo results modify the ASSEMBLYLINE service results.
+2. **result_parsers** - This may be 0 or more paths to custom result parser python modules that can read Cuckoo results and modify the ASSEMBLYLINE service results.
 See [here](result_parsers/example_parser.py) for a very simple example.

 ## DEBUGGING